EchoAppsTeam/js-sdk/docs/guides/how_to_work_with_labels/README.md

 		});
 	</script>

-Text labels in the control can be redefined this way:
+Text labels in the app can be redefined this way:

 	var Comments = Echo.App.manifest("Echo.Apps.CommentsSample");
 	// ...